mveillon/lisser/README.md

 ├── config_overwrite.yml                        # user-defined configuration overwrites
 ```

-## Input

-The `data/{year}/Spending` spreadsheet can be an Excel sheet (.xlsx), a Numbers file (.numbers), a .csv file, or a .txt file formatted like a .csv.
-It should have a row for every transaction in which the user spent money that year.

-Note that income does not belong in these spreadsheets, and the numbers in the `Price` column should always be positive.
-Furthermore, the values in `Is Food` and `Controllable` should either be zero (no) or one (yes).

-## Output

-After running the `main.py` file once, there will be two sets of outputs.

-The main output are the graphs in `data/{year}/plots`.
-These are divided into graphs aggregated weekly and separated into monthly chunks, as well as graphs that analyze the whole year of data.
-Each monthly graph organizes its plots into folders with the name of the month e.g. `January`, `February`.
-The yearly graphs are all found in `data/{year}/plots/Combined`.

-There are also aggregations done on the full year of data.
-These are found at `data/{year}/aggregation.yml`.

-# Configuration
+## Configuration

 There are a number of built-in plots and aggregations that can be found in the `base_config.yml` file.
 The user is free to edit these however they please.
 They also serve as an example.

 Additional plots and aggregations can be added to the `config_overwrite.yml` file.
 If a key in the `config_overwrite.yml` file is also present in `base_config.yml`, the value from `config_overwrite.yml` will be used.

-This is useful because if there are ever changes to the code and you want to download them, if you've changed anything in `base_config.yml` directly, there will be conflicts and it may be hard to resolve them.
+This is useful because if there may be changes to the code that you want to download with `git pull`.
+If you've changed anything in `base_config.yml` directly, there will likely be conflicts and it may be hard to resolve them.

 ## Globals

 There are a few global variables that can be configured under the `globals` key.

-- `YEARLY_TAKE_HOME_PAY`: how much take-home pay you had for each year you have spending data.
+- `YEARLY_TAKE_HOME_PAY`: how much take-home pay you had for each year you have spending data. **Must Be Overwritten**.
+The default is zero, which will cause the graphs to look very strange.
-- `SANKEY_OTHER_THRESHOLD`: the proportion of the yearly income that the spending in a category has to exceed to not be put in the "Other" category.
+- `SANKEY_OTHER_THRESHOLD`: the proportion of the yearly income that the spending in a category has to exceed to not be put in the "Other" category in `sankeyflow.png`.
-- `PROJECTED_SPENDING_BILL_THRESHOLD`: at what price threshold bills are filtered out from weekly samples at averaged out over the whole month.
+- `PROJECTED_SPENDING_BILL_THRESHOLD`: at what price threshold bills are filtered out from weekly samples and averaged out over the whole month.
+See **Projected Spending**.
-- `PROJECTED_SPENDING_LARGE_EXPENSE_THRESHOLD`: at what price threshold transactions are filtered out from certain graphs and smoothed out.
-See __Projected Spending__.
+- `PROJECTED_SPENDING_LARGE_EXPENSE_THRESHOLD`: at what price threshold all transactions are filtered out from certain yearly graphs and smoothed out.
+See **Projected Spending**.

+Because the user has to set `globals.YEARLY_TAKE_HOME_PAY` for the code to work properly, and it is the only such config, many users will want to just change that one variable in `base_config.yml` and not worry about `config_overwrite.yml` since the base settings work pretty well out of the box.

+For that reason, we will never change the `base_config.yml` in such a way that will cause merge conflicts to that variable, meaning you are free to set it directly in `base_config.yml`.

 ## Plots